at15/pvguo/blog/ecommerce-cto.md

 # Jason Han

-Got a chance to meet him during a lecture in sjtu, red sofa in media and design (???...)
+Got a chance to meet him during a lecture in sjtu.
-Just notes about he has talk about and some reflection
+Just notes about he has talk about and what I have in mind.s

 ## Notes

-TODO: re order by importance or time sequence

 - study in university is useless, especially in China.
 - he always fail in university, so he is not afraid of it.